 - Makes about 2 cups of violet simple syrup.

-Try to remove most of the green leaves ( a few are ok) but too many may turn the lovely blue purple color to brown.
-So take your time here and be patient.
+Try to remove most of the green leaves ( a few are ok) because too many can turn the lovely blue purple color to brown, and give the syrup a “green” taste.
+The flowers will give the syrup a lovely grape-y floral taste.
+So take your time here and be patient, removing all the green.

 To make a Violet Infused French 75 : In a shaker fill with ice, add one ounce gin, ½ ounce lemon juice and 1/2 ounce violet simple syrup.
 Shake well and strain into a chilled flute or cocktail coupe.
 Top with chilled Champagne or Prosecco and garnish with lemon twist and a fresh picked violet.